wangmh/mysql-replication-listener/README.md

 Also, We auth privilege before binlog_dump, so we will access database **mysql** for accout checking...
 That means you have to give at least **READ** privilege for database mysql ...

+Also notice that besides `log-bin` and `binlog-format` set in mysqld section, you should also set a `server-id` for mysql master.